Signed four year, $17,439,473 rookie scale contract with Minnesota. Included team options for 2012/13 and 2013/14.

 27th July, 2012

-As a part of a three team trade, traded by Minnesota to Phoenix, along with a protected 2014 first round pick, in exchange for a second round pick from Phoenix and two second round picks from New Orleans.
+As a part of a three team deal, traded by Minnesota to Phoenix, along with a protected 2014 first round pick, in exchange for a second round pick from Phoenix and two second round picks from New Orleans.

 29th October, 2012